CarlosSamaniego88/Life-Hacks/README.md

 pip install pizzapi
 ``

-The pizzapi library from https://github.com/gamagori/pizzapi is not working with a little research from my friend.
+The pizzapi library from https://github.com/gamagori/pizzapi is not working with a little research from my friend (@Alina569).
 This is due a indentation error in the order.py.
 When you have pip installed pizzapi, go to env/lib/python3.7/site-packages/pizzapi/order.py.

 In line 130, add an extra indent to the "return response".
 There should be two indents on that line.